Crazy-White/image-uploader/src/beds/CUSTOMIZE.md

 after you save your file you can command `npx uploadimg ./test.jpg -S=myOwnServer` to use it!

-if you command `npx uploadimg ./test.jpg -S=myOwnServer.query` you can get the String 'query' here
+if you command `npx uploadimg ./test.jpg -S=myOwnServer.query` you can get the String 'query' here, as the second param

 ```js
 export default async function (localPath, query) {